This lemon velvet cake is luscious and easy to make. The crumb is tender and moist. A homemade cake does not have to be hard!

 - optional: yellow food coloring (I didn't use any but you could for a more vibrant yellow color)

-- Preheat oven to 350° F and grease two 9" pans
+- Preheat oven to 350° F and grease two 9 inch cake pans

 - In a medium bowl, whisk together flour, salt and baking powder until completely combined and free of clumps.

-- In a large bowl, beat together oil, eggs and sugar until light an fluffy.
+- In a large bowl, beat together oil, eggs and sugar until light and fluffy.

 - Add buttermilk, lemon extract, vanilla and lemon juice, whipping until combined.

-- Stir in dry ingredients until just mixed and then spoon into prepared pans.
+- Stir the dry ingredients into the wet ingredients until just mixed and then spoon cake batter into prepared pans.

 Lemon sweetened condensed milk buttercream compliments this cake perfectly!